troven/cargo/README.md

 <img src="docs/cargo.png" width="300px" />

-Cargo is a tiny static file generator written in golang for elegance, efficiency and relevance.
+Cargo is a tiny static file generator written in golang for elegance, efficiency and embedding.

 It works by processing a nested folder of files and generating new files and folders.